Department of Politics and Philosophy

 General Education: Social and Behavioral Ways of Knowing

-Roles and functions of Congress in the American political system, theories of representation, recruitment of legislators, Congressional organization and behavior, power structure, relationship to the executive, courts, interest groups, and public.
+This class investigates the roles and functions of Congress in the American political system.
+Students explore theories of representation, recruitment of legislators, Congressional organization, and legislative power structures.
+Typically Offered: Spring (Even Years).

 Relation of public opinion and political action and affiliation to broad economic, social, religious, and intellectual developments.